-I am the director of the Vision and Image Processing (VIP) Laboratory at Duke University.
+I am the director of the Vision and Image Processing (VIP) Laboratory, and an assistant professor of Biomedical Engineering and Ophthalmology with secondary appointments at the Departments of Electrical and Computer Engineering and Computer Science at Duke University.
 At VIP lab, our long-term goal is to improve the overall health and vision outcomes of at-risk patients with ocular and neurological diseases through earlier and better-directed therapy.
 To achieve this goal, we take advantage of recent advances in image processing and optics as an integrated technology to capture ocular images with higher resolution and better motion stability compared to the state-of-the-art imaging systems.
 Once these high-quality images are captured, we provide objective tools to quantitatively measure novel imaging biomarkers of the onset and progression of ophthalmic and neurological diseases.

 1. Image Analysis Software Development for Ophthalmology and Vision Sciences:

 We collaborate with our clinical colleagues, including Duke Advanced Research in SDOCT Imaging Laboratory.
 A major focus of our lab is development of fully automated software to objectively detect and evaluate the biomarkers for onset and progression of ocular and neurological diseases in adults (e.g. diabetic retinopathy, age-related macular degeneration (AMD), Glaucoma, and Alzheimer's disease) and children (e.g. retinopathy or prematurity (ROP)).
 We also develop automatic segmentation algorithms to detect/segment/quantify ocular anatomical/pathological structures seen on ophthalmic imaging systems such as Optical Coherence Tomography (OCT) and adaptive optics scanning laser ophthalmoscopy (AO-SLO).

 2. Image Processing Theory and Application: